The Pillar: Publication

 JD Flynn and Ed Condon, cofounders and editors of The Pillar, host a live podcast at the 10th National Eucharistic Congress in Indianapolis.

 The Pillar publishes news, analyses, and interviews on Catholic news topics in the United States and worldwide, including Vatican finances, clerical sexual abuse, China–Holy See relations, the Catholic Church in Nicaragua, and general Catholic news topics.
 The site is free but subscription-supported.
-Some content, such as certain podcast bonus episodes and the Starting Seven, are only accessible to paying subscribers.
+Some content, such as certain podcast bonus episodes and the Starting Seven daily news feed, are only accessible to paying subscribers.

 The Pillar uses Substack and publishes two weekly newsletters on Tuesday and Friday containing summaries of the new articles published during the week.
 Flynn and Condon also host a weekly podcast self-described as "great Catholic conversation" wherein they discuss the news of the week.
 Europe editor Luke Coppen, former editor of the Catholic Herald, publishes a subscriber-only newsletter called Starting Seven containing the daily Vatican Press Bulletin, upcoming news to watch out for, and summaries of Catholic news of the day, including links to stories not necessarily published by the Pillar.

 Flynn has been characterized as portraying as a "wholesome dad" in his editorials and on social media, while Condon "plays the cynical grump".

 Notable coverage

 The Pillar has covered numerous stories of alleged sexual abuse or coverup by members of the Church and bishops, including the cases of former diocesan bishops Richard Stika of Knoxville and Michael Hoeppner of Crookston and cases at Franciscan University of Steubenville.
 They have also covered the case of Marko Rupnik, a Sloevenian Jesuit accused of sexually abusing nuns.

 The Pillar has also extensively covered Vatican finances, including the trial of former Cardinal Giovanni Angelo Becciu, alleged mismanagement of CDF funds by Cardinal Gerhard Ludwig Müller, and other alleged mismanagement in the Administration of the Patrimony of the Apostolic See.
 It has also covered American diocesan finances.
+In early 2026, The Pillar reported on alleged financial and personal indiscretions of Emanuel Hana Shaleta, bishop of the Chaldean Cahtolic Eparchy of San Diego; Shaleta was arrested as he attempted to leave the country shortly after the reporting broke.

 In October 2025, Edgar Beltrán, the Pillars Rome correspondent, was assaulted while interviewing the Venezuelan Archbishop Edgar Peña Parra.
 Ricardo Cisneros, a businessman and member of the Venezuelan government's delegation in Rome for the canonization of José Gregorio Hernández and Carmen Elena Rendiles Martínez, interrupted Beltrán and grabbed his recorder after Beltrán asked a question around the "apparent politicization" of the canonizations by the Venezuelan government.
 The International Association of Journalists Accredited to the Vatican released a statement condemning the incident.
 In an interview, Pietro Parolin, the Cardinal Secretary of State, expressed concern about increasing attacks on free speech.